bekaiser-LANL/tether/README.md

 Quantitative analyses are essential for science.
 The basic UQ capabilities assessed by these benchmarks (the estimation of empirical inequalities under uncertainty) have played an essential role in many scientific breakthroughs.
-Einstein's theory of general relativity superseded Newtonian theory when Eddington measured 1.98±0.16 arcsec deflection of starlight around the sun because the lower bound of Eddington's confidence interval is closer to the relativistic prediction of 1.75 arcsec (Δθ in the image shown below, from [Dittrich et al. 2024](https://baas.aas.org/pub/2024n9i040/release/1)) compared with Newtonian prediction of 0.875 arcsec.
+Einstein's theory of general relativity superseded Newtonian theory when Eddington measured Δθ=1.98±0.16 arcsec deflection of starlight around the sun because the lower bound of Eddington's confidence interval (Δθ=1.82 arcsec) is closer to the relativistic prediction of Δθ=1.75 arcsec (Δθ in the image shown below, from [Dittrich et al. 2024](https://baas.aas.org/pub/2024n9i040/release/1)) compared with Newtonian prediction of Δθ=0.875 arcsec.

 ![Deflection of starlight](examples/deflection.png)